Beesy

 The Hospitality Issue

-Four pieces on what the very rich are actually buying in 2026 — the membership, the residence, the meal at the corner table, and the village in August.
+Four pieces on what the considered traveller is actually buying in 2026 — the membership, the residence, the meal at the corner table, and the village in August.

-In this issue · Aman · Casa Tua · MILĀ · Dorsia · Saint-Tropez · Cap-Ferrat
+In this issue · Aman · MILĀ · Casa Neos · Dorsia · Saint-Tropez · Cap-Ferrat

 FIG. 01 — cover